UMAprotocol/UMIPs/UMIPs/Add-Variable-Expiring-Multiparty.md

         externalVariableExpirationDAOAddress = DAOAddress;
     }

 This function can be called by the UMA governor or the DAO contract if there is a vulnerability or technical problem discovered in the DAO contract.
-Calling this function successfully will emit the `EmergencyUpdateDAOAddress` event as defined on line 120.
+Calling this function successfully will emit the EmergencyUpdateDAOAddress event as defined on line 120.

-In `Liquidatable.sol`, on line 70 we define:
+In Liquidatable.sol, on line 70 we define:

     address externalVariableExpirationDAOAddress;